-There are many problems with this form and the IRS astonishingly pushed it forward in record time and it’s now in effect.
-This form virtually opens up the once seemingly difficult process of obtaining tax exemption to the most undesirable organizations, liars, daydreamers, and pure idiots.
-Not only it will flood the nonprofit sector with useless mushroom like organizations, it will cut the funding for the real organizations on a grand scale as every schmuck with $400 in his pocket can now apply for funding and solicit donations, tax free.
+There are many problems with the Form 1023-EZ, and the IRS astonishingly pushed it forward in record time and it’s been in effect for a long time now.
+Form 1023 EZ virtually opens up the once seemingly difficult process of obtaining tax exemption to the most undesirable organizations, liars, daydreamers, and pure idiots.
+Not only it will flood the nonprofit sector with useless mushroom like organizations, it will cut the funding for the real nonprofit organizations on a grand scale as anyone with $275 in his pocket can now apply for funding and solicit donations, tax free.

 Who should file the Form 1023 EZ?